Kaireega/spring-2022/README.md

 ## Description

-This repository contains a collection of Java programs and classes developed between January 1 and May 25, focusing on data structures, algorithms, object-oriented programming, and inheritance.
+This repository contains a collection of Java programs and classes that focusing on data structures, algorithms, object-oriented programming, and inheritance.
 The collection includes a range of topics such as stacks, queues, binary search trees (BSTs), singly linked lists, calculators, and practice exercises for inheritance and polymorphism.

 ## Table of Contents